What is PCI Compliance? 12 Requirements & More

 2. Proper Password Protections

-Routers, modems, point of sale (POS) systems, and other third-party products often come with generic passwords and security measures easily accessed by the public.
-Too often, businesses fail to secure these vulnerabilities.
+Routers, modems, point of sale (POS) secure systems, and other third-party products often come with generic passwords and security measures easily accessed by the public.
+Too often, businesses fail to secure these security vulnerabilities.
 Ensuring compliance in this area includes keeping a list of all devices and software which require a password (or other security to access).
 In addition to a device/password inventory, basic precautions and configurations should also be enacted (e.g., changing the password).

 3. Protect Cardholder Data